Banks In 2018: Winners For A Growing Economy

 This article is a follow up to a speech I gave in Boston on November 13 to bank risk executives at the RMA Conference.
 This Seeking Alpha post includes charts used in the presentation as well as an expanded discussion of other factors that will influence bank profitability in 2018.

 As discussed at the conference, economic and bank lending data are moving in opposite directions since early 2017.
 It now appears that loan growth for US banks will end 2017 trailing GDP growth.
 When lending grows slower than GDP, it usually bodes well for bank growth in the year ahead provided the economy is not in a recession.
-I expect the banking industry's risk profile to expand over the next couple quarters if the 3%+ GDP growth rates proves sustainable.
+I expect the banking industry's risk profile to expand over the next couple of quarters if the 3%+ GDP growth rates proves sustainable.

-What a Difference a Year Makes
+What A Difference A Year Makes

-A year ago it appeared bank lending was growing too fast relative to the real economy.
-At that time I wrote a number of articles for the American Banker raising concern that lending growth of 7% versus real GDP growth of 2% could lead to trouble.
-Historically when bank lending grows 70% faster than the rate of growth of the real economy, it's only a matter of time before there is a reversion to the mean.
+A year ago, it appeared bank lending was growing too fast relative to the real economy.
+At that time, I wrote a number of articles for the American Banker raising concern that lending growth of 7% versus real GDP growth of 2% could lead to trouble.
+Historically, when bank lending grows 70% faster than the rate of growth of the real economy, it's only a matter of time before there is a reversion to the mean.
 When that happens, as it did dramatically in 2008 through 2011, lending growth rates actually goes negative, and bank stock prices suffer.

-Thankfully, U.S. Bank regulators are paying much more attention to loan growth then they have in the past.
-In 2016 and early 2017 the Office of the Comptroller of the Currency issued three reports identifying specific concerns with loan growth:
+Thankfully, U.S. Bank regulators are paying much more attention to loan growth than they have in the past.
+In 2016 and early 2017, the Office of the Comptroller of the Currency issued three reports identifying specific concerns with loan growth:

 Spring 2016: "Credit risk is increasing… This is particularly evident in indirect auto, commercial and industrial, and commercial real estate."